 Scientists at the Institute of Food Research, Norwich who examined the iron intakes of 495 men and 378 pre-menopausal women found their average daily iron intakes were 13.5mg and 9.8mg respectively.
 But on average men absorbed only 8% of their intake and women absorbed 17%.

 This underlined the women’s need for iron — the amount we can take up increases when stores are low — but also shows how little iron both groups access with the men absorbing just 1.1mg iron and the women getting 1.7mg.

-Phytates, which are found in beans, grains, and nuts have been shown to inhibit iron absorption by as much as 50 percent.
-Similarly, the tannin in tea and coffee is known to block absorption of non-haem iron, as do the polyphenols in some herbal teas, wine, chilli, cereals, and legumes.
+Phytates, which are found in beans, grains and nuts have been shown to inhibit iron absorption by as much as 50 per cent.
+Similarly, the tannin in tea and coffee are known to block absorption of non-haem iron, as do the polyphenols in some herbal teas, wine, chilli, cereals and legumes.

 Other minerals compete for the same metabolic pathways, so zinc and calcium can inhibit uptake.
 Recently scientists have identified a link between obesity and iron status and suspect that being overweight increases inflammation, which impairs iron absorption.

 So, what’s the solution?

 Clearly, an iron-rich diet is recommended but not everyone, for one reason or another, will absorb as much iron from their food intake as they need.
 Supplementation provides a simple solution, but it comes at a price many women are just not willing to pay.
 Why, because oral iron supplements are often poorly absorbed and three-quarters of women taking them will experience unpleasant gastrointestinal side effects including abdominal pain, nausea, constipation or diarrhoea and heartburn.

 Active Iron has clinically proven to increase iron levels by 94%, while still being gentle enough to take on an empty stomach, and helping to increase iron levels and decrease tiredness and fatigue.*